You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Day 3 -D'Agostini to El Chalten via Laguna Torre- 3 hours

 The D’Agostini campground is only about 10 minutes from Laguna Torre, so if you want another shot at sunrise, you got it!
 Head to Laguna Torre in the morning and leave all your stuff at the campsite, you’ll pass by later on your way back to El Chalten.
-Enjoy the views and peace and quiet when you get to the lake before the day-trippers arrive.
+Enjoy the views and peace and quiet at the lake before the day-trippers arrive.

 Once it starts to fill up (or once you’ve had enough) continue on the path along the lake for more spectacular views of both the lake and glacier.
 The way back to El Chalten is about 2.5 hours, so there is no need to rush.
 You could even take a bus to your next destination on the same day if you’re short on time.